I am in love with this खट्टी, मसालेदार & ruby red paneer achari gravy. Period. Take a look at the image below.

 Add beaten curd or cream to reduce & balance the bitterness in the gravy.
 I recommend adding curd gradually.
 Too much curd will ruin the overall taste & texture of the final dish.

 9. I saw a Youtube video where they used kalonji.
 Is it necessary?

 Not at all.
 Just skip it if you don’t have kalonji (nigella seeds).
 There’s no urgency in using it.
 Without kalonji also, your outcome will be perfect.

 10. Can I make this recipe without curd?

 Nope.
-If you skip curd, you won’t get a creamy taste or texture.
+You won’t get a creamy taste or texture if you skip curd.
 Furthermore, the gravy won’t be thick.
 However, you can replace curd with yoghurt, heavy cream, cashew paste or almond paste.

 Either one will serve the purpose.
 I prefer puree because it reduces the cooking time.
 On the other hand, chopped tomatoes take longer to melt, elevating the time & effort.

 12. Can I add malai instead of readymade cream?

 Yes, but beat the malai before adding, or it will curdle if time permits.
 Next, blend malai in a mixer grinder or use a hand beater.
 Doing this will make malai thick & smooth.

 13. Which is better for Paneer Achari – Readymade mango pickle masala with or without oil?